Documentation — v0.9.4

 Your consent is always required

 No AI agent can access Saj Browse without your explicit approval.
-When an agent requests access, Saj Browse presents a full-screen consent page showing which AI tool is requesting access, what specific capabilities it is requesting, how long the access would last, the maximum number of actions, and the risk level.
+When an agent requests access, Saj Browse presents a consent prompt showing which AI tool is requesting access, what specific capabilities it needs, how long the access would last, the maximum number of actions, and the risk level.
+You approve or deny each request.

 What agents can never do